 2015 – Lifeguarding and Water Safety Certification, American Red Cross, Orlando, FL

-Prospective employers may have different requirements listed on the job advertisement, but technical skills, physical traits, and interpersonal skills are pretty much standardized for Lifeguards because of stringent safety standards (you are after all ‘’guarding lives’’).
-Insert a skills matrix into your resume, instead of presenting your key skills and attributes in a long list of bulleted points.
-Use a three by ten table and dedicate a column to physical traits, one to technical skills and one to personality attributes, also called soft skills.
+Prospective employers may have different requirements listed on the job advertisement, but technical skills, physical traits, and interpersonal skills are standardized for lifeguards because of stringent safety standards (you are after all ‘’guarding lives’’).
+Insert a skills' matrix into your resume, instead of presenting your key skills and attributes in a long list of bulleted points.
+Use a three-by-ten tables and dedicate a column to physical traits, one to technical skills and one to personality attributes, also called soft skills.